openmc-dev/openmc/docs/source/io_formats/settings.rst

   :library:
-    If this attribute is given, it indicates that the source type is ``compiled``, meaning tha tparticles are instantiated from an externally compiled source function.
+    If this attribute is given, it indicates that the source type is ``compiled``, meaning that particles are instantiated from an externally compiled source function.
 This source can be completely customized as needed to define the source for your problem.
 The library has a few basic
     requirements: